pingcap/tidb/docs/design/2022-08-29-enhanced-queueing-for-pessimistic-lock-contention.md

 func (*KVTxn) DoneAggressiveLocking()
 ```

-These functions will implement the behavior stated above, and the basic pattern of using these functions is like (pseudo code):
+These functions will implement the behavior stated above, and the basic pattern of using these functions is like
+(pseudo code, the actual invocations of `(Retry|Cancel|Done)AggressiveLocking` are put in `OnStmtRetry`, `OnStmtRollback`, `OnStmtCommit` instead of the retry loop):

 ```go
 txn.StartAggressiveLocking()